The quartic integrability and long time existence of steep water waves in 2D: Introduction

-always holds for the infinite depth water wave problem \eqref{euler}, as long as the interface is in $C^{1+\gamma}$, $\gamma>0$; and the initial value problem of equation \eqref{euler} is locally well-posed in Sobolev spaces $H^s$, $s\ge 4$ for arbitrary given data.
-Since then, local wellposedness for water waves with additional effects such as the surface tension, bottom and non-zero vorticity, under the assumption \eqref{taylor-s},\footnote{When there is surface tension, or bottom, or vorticity, \eqref{taylor-s} does not always hold, it needs to be assumed.} were obtained, c.f. \cite{am, cl, cs, ig1, la, li, ot, sz, zz}; local wellposedness of \eqref{euler} in low regularity Sobolev spaces, cf. \cite{abz, abz14, hit, ai}, and in a regime allowing for non-$C^1$ interfaces, cf. \cite{kw, wu8, agr1, agr2, agr3} were proved.
-Moreover the author \cite{wu3, wu4}, Germain, Masmoudi \& Shatah \cite{gms}, Ionescu \& Pusateri \cite{ip} and Alazard \& Delort \cite{ad} obtained almost global and global existence for two and three dimensional water wave equation \eqref{euler} for small, smooth and localized data; see \cite{hit, it, ait, dipp, wang1, wang2, bmsw, su, su1} for some additional results.
+always holds for the infinite depth water wave problem \eqref{euler},\footnote{More precisely, the strong Taylor sign condition \eqref{taylor-s} holds for $C^{1+\gamma}$ interfaces, where $\gamma>0$.
+For less regular interfaces, such as interfaces with angled crests, only the weak Taylor sign condition \eqref{taylor} holds, with degeneracies at the singularities, cf. \cite{kw, wu8}.} and the initial value problem of equation \eqref{euler} is locally well-posed in Sobolev spaces $H^s$, $s\ge 4$ for arbitrary given data.
+Since then, local wellposedness for water waves with additional effects such as the surface tension, bottom and non-zero vorticity, under the assumption \eqref{taylor-s},\footnote{When there is surface tension, or bottom, or vorticity, \eqref{taylor-s} does not always hold, it needs to be assumed.
+See \cite{la}, \cite{su1}, \cite{su2} for some interesting computations of $-\frac{\partial P}{\partial \bold n}$ in the cases of finite depth and point vortices.} were obtained, c.f. \cite{am, cl, cs, ig1, la, li, ot, sz, zz}; local wellposedness of \eqref{euler} in low regularity Sobolev spaces, cf. \cite{abz, abz14, hit, ai}, and in a regime allowing for non-$C^1$ interfaces, cf. \cite{kw, wu8, agr1, agr2, agr3} were proved.

+There are also numerous studies on the long time existence and regularity of solutions for the water wave equation \eqref{euler} over the last ten years.
+Wu \cite{wu3, wu4}, Germain, Masmoudi \& Shatah \cite{gms}, Ionescu \& Pusateri \cite{ip} and Alazard \& Delort \cite{ad} proved almost global and global existence of solutions for two and three dimensional water waves equation \eqref{euler} for small, smooth and sufficiently localized data, further developments were given in \cite{hit, it, dipp, wang1, wang2, bmsw, bd, su1, fz, ai, ait}.
+There are two main ideas involved in these works.
+The first is to use a normal form transformation to remove all the quadratic nonlinearities in the equation \eqref{euler}\footnote{For water waves with surface tension \cite{dipp} or non-zero vorticity \cite{su1}, only part of the quadratic nonlinearities can be removed.}; and the second is to use the dispersive decay properties of the spatially localized solutions for the equation \eqref{euler} to obtain extended life spans of the solutions.

+Despite these advances, many important questions remain open.
+For instance, in all the aforementioned works on the long time existence of water waves, norms involving derivatives both above and below the scaling are assumed small at the initial time; such smallness cannot be preserved after a rescaling.
+However physical phenomena do not disappear with a rescaling, a valid description of a physical phenomenon should only involve scaling invariant quantities and norms; also in all of these works, it is assumed that the steepness of the initial wave is sufficiently small.
+The questions are whether the smallness assumption on the steepness can be removed? and whether a long time existence result holds assuming smallness only on some scaling invariant quantities?